-Also known by some as Bangsak Wreck, Boonsung Wreck is a very popular place, both for divers to visit and for a vast amount of marine life to call home.
+Also known by some as Bangsak Wreck, Boonsung Wreck is a very popular dive site, both for divers to visit and for a vast amount of marine life to call home.
 The visibility is usually not great near the surface, but the abundance of fish and invertebrates more than makes up for this.
-The location is ideal for easy day trips from Khao Lak as well as for the final dive of Similan Islands liveaboard cruises.
-The depth is suitable for Open Water Divers and for those who want a shallower dive at the end of a diving safari.

 Boonsung Wreck is not a shipwreck.
 It’s an old dredging vessel that had been used for decades mining tin.
 There are various rumours about how it ended up where it is.
-These include its owners deciding the easiest and cheapest thing to do with it after it had ceased to become worthwhile was just sink it, and others claim that it sank by accident after a toilet became flooded.
-Anyway, after it sank parts of it were too near the surface.
-So the Royal Thai Navy deliberately destroyed parts of the wreck to make it safer for passing ships, and this caused it to spread out across the sandy sea bed.
-It was further broken up by the devastating 2004 Asian tsunami.
+These include its owners deciding the easiest and cheapest thing to do with it after it had ceased to become worthwhile was just sink it.
+Others claim that it sank by accident after a toilet became flooded.
+Anyway, after it sank parts of it were too near the surface, so the Royal Thai Navy destroyed sections of the wreck to make it safer for passing ships.
+Finally, it was further broken up by the 2004 Asian tsunami.

 The location of Boonsung Wreck